dmx-systems/dmx-documentation/docs/user.rst

 - event,
 - bookmark.

-These topic types all come from classical Personal Information Management.
+These topic types all come from classical Personal Information Management (PIM).
 As using DMX for PIM is a popular use case, there are also some predefined association types.
 One of those association types describes the role a person has in an organization.